Seed Layer Engineering for Effective Charge Transfer Doping of MoS$_2$ Transistors

 The two-terminal field-effect mobility was deduced through $g_m$ \via $\mu = (g_m \, L_{ch} ) / (C_{ox} \, V_{DS})$, where $L_{ch}$ is the channel length and $C_{ox}=690\;\mathrm{\frac{\mu F}{m^2}}$ the capacitance from the underlying \ce{SiO_2}.
 All reported measurements were acquired at a fixed drain bias of $V_{DS} = 0.1$ V. SS was quantified by taking the maximum log-current slope within the drain current window of $1\E{-8}-1\E{-4}\;\mathrm{\frac{\mu A}{\mu m}}$.
 Hysteresis was quantified using a log-normalized current method described within the Methods Section.

 Devices were measured both before and after deposition of the overlaying Ta-seed and \ce{HfO_x} layers.
 Electrical characteristics were collected for all 15 channel lengths (0.5 to 20 \mum\!) leading to the characterization of $\sim$20-80 devices for each process split.
-All traces are provided in Fig. S1 of the Supporting Information.
+All traces are provided in Fig. S1 and S2 of the Supporting Information.
 Subsequent box and whisker plots comparing the electrical characteristics include only devices with $L_{ch}\leq 10 \; \mu m$, however, as for some process splits yield of the longest-channel devices was very low.
-Variation in the threshold voltage ($V_{TH}$) and on-current ($I_{on}$) was significantly smaller for separate samples before their passivation compared to that observed after deposition of the \tao/\hfo stack (see Supporting Information Fig. S2).